ksharlandjiev/bedrock-summarize-audio-video-text/README.md

 - **AmazonComprehendPIIHandler**, **AmazonComprehendPIITokenizeHandler** and **AmazonComprehendPIIUntokenizeHandler**: Used to detect, tokenize and untokenize PII data in your text retaining the context and allowing downstream services such as Bedrock to process the data without PII.
 - **AmazonTranscriptionHandler**: Transcribes audio files into text using Amazon Transcribe.
 - **AmazonTextractHandler**: Extracts text from images such as .jpg, .png, .tiff
-- **AnonymizeHandler**: Configurable via .env - will use a local SpaCy NLP model to anonymize customer names. **Deprecated in favour of Amazon Comprehend Detect PII**
 - **HTMLCleanerHandler**: Used to clean HTML tags when consuming web page / HTML documents.
 - **PromptHandler**: Uses a minimalistic prompt framework - all your prompts can be stored in the prompts/ folder and you can select which prompt to use when invoking the main.py.

 Writers: